alimasigna/factorio-train-analyser/docs/TERMS.md

 # Term defintion
 ![Example](example.png)

-## Edge
+## Node
-A edge is summation of multiple train tracks.
-The edge start and ends on a (chain)signal or if it ends.
-R1, R2, R3, R', R'', R''', R'''', R''''' are edges in the image above.
-R' to R''''' are special edges.
+A node is summation of multiple train tracks.
+The node start and ends on a (chain)signal or if it ends.
+R1, R2, R3, R', R'', R''', R'''', R''''' are nodes in the image above.
+R' to R''''' are special nodes.
 They just end or start without a signal.
-In our deadlock analysis we assume that these special edges are always free.
+In our deadlock analysis we assume that these special nodes are always free.

 ## Section
-A section consists out of multiple edges.
+A section consists out of multiple nodes.
 A section is definied by (chain)signals.  \
 In our example there is a section S1 = {R1, R2, R3} and a section S' = {R', R'', R''', R'''', R'''''}.
 In our deadlock analysis we use this to know where we dont have to simulate trains.
 If there is a train in R1, we know that there cannot be a train in R2 and R3. \
-S' is again a special section that consists out of edges that are always free (R', ...).
-We assume that S' is always free because it consists out of edges that are always free.
+S' is again a special section that consists out of nodes that are always free (R', ...).
+We assume that S' is always free because it consists out of nodes that are always free.

 ## Directions
 For our analysis we generate a graph that emulates the possible movement directions of the given blueprint.
 This is the graph for our example: \